Exact Recovery of Community Structures Using DeepWalk and Node2vec: Summary of node2vec and SBM

-{\remark {\upshape In this paper we consider only the case of $(p,q) = (1,1)$ for our theoretical analysis.
-The choice $(p,q) = (1,1)$ is the default setting for node2vec as suggested in the original paper of \citet{grover2016node2vec}.
-Furthermore, if $(p,q) = (1,1)$ then the sampling strategy of node2vec is equivalent to that of DeepWalk \citep{perozzi2014deepwalk} and so the analysis presented here will also apply to DeepWalk.}}
+\begin{remark} {\upshape We consider only the case of $p = q = 1$ for our theoretical analysis.
+The choice $p = q = 1$ is the default setting for node2vec as suggested in the original paper \cite{grover2016node2vec} and leads to a sampling scheme equivalent to that of DeepWalk \cite{perozzi2014deepwalk}; the subsequent analysis thus also applies to DeepWalk.} \end{remark}